adlnet/xAPI-Spec/xAPI.md

     * with any null values (except inside extensions).
     * with strings where numbers are required, even if those strings contain numbers.
     * with strings where booleans are required, even if those strings contain booleans.
-    * with any non-format-following key or value, including the empty string, where a. string with a particular format (such as mailto IRI, UUID, or IRI) is required.
+    * with any non-format-following key or value, including the empty string, where a string with a particular format (such as mailto IRI, UUID, or IRI) is required.
     * where the case of a key does not match the case specified in the standard.
     * where the case of a value restricted to enumerated values does not match